Home

 - Plug in

-USB cable to connect MHS board to PC.
+USB cable to connect board to PC.
 USB Hubs may cause problems --

-plug directly into your PC's USB port.
-You will get the Found New
+plug directly into your PC's USB 2.0 port.

 - Update